Rouge Croix Pursuivant

 Rouge Croix Pursuivant of Arms in Ordinary is a junior officer of arms of the College of Arms.
 He is said to be the oldest of the four pursuivants in ordinary.
 The office is named after St George's Cross which has been a symbol of England since the time of the Crusades.

-The current Rouge Croix Pursuivant of Arms in Ordinary is Thomas Andrew Johnston.
+The current Rouge Croix Pursuivant of Arms in Ordinary is Thomas Johnston.
+He took part in the Royal Procession at the 2023 Coronation.